 With the power off and the area prepped, the hands-on work begins.
 During this stage, the old breaker box is taken out.
 If it’s a fuse box, old wiring might also be removed to bring the system up to modern standards.
 Your electrician will carefully disconnect every circuit from the old panel before removing it from the wall.
 Then, the new, higher-capacity panel is securely mounted.
 The meticulous process of rerouting and connecting each of your home’s circuits to the new breakers begins, a critical task that requires the expertise of a professional in residential electrical systems.

-Step 4: Final Connections and Testing
+Step 4: Finalizing Connections and Powering Up

 After the new panel is installed and every circuit is properly connected, it’s time to bring your home back to life.
 The main power line is reconnected, and the system is energized.
 But the job isn’t done yet.
 To finish, the electrician checks all the circuits to make sure everything works right.
 They will test each breaker, check power at various outlets, and ensure all connections are secure.
 Finally, they will label the new panel directory, so you know exactly which breaker controls which part of your home.
 This final testing phase confirms your new panel is operating safely and reliably.